TCCPP/wheatley/wiki_articles/vla.md

 <!-- alias vla -->

-# What Is a VLA And Why Is It "Bad"?
+# What Is a VLA, and Why Is It "Bad"?

 A [Variable Length Array (VLA)](https://en.cppreference.com/w/c/language/array#Variable-length_arrays) is an array where the size is not constant and depends on a variable.